boeglinw/LabTools3/README.md

 Version 1.1.3.14: error calcualtion for filling histograms with weights include sum of weight**2

-Version 1.1.3.15: contination lines enables in parameter file by endine line with "\" or ",""
+Version 1.1.3.15: contination lines enabled in parameter file by endine line with "\" or ",""

+Version 1.1.3.16: Corrected bug in histo.rebin. gen_fit allows control of relative step size using the diff_step keyword.
+It is also possible to supply a list of functions to calculate the parameter derivatives.
+This helps with numerical accuracy in the minimization process (see gen_fit documentation)